microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0-beta/Remove-MgUserContactFolderContactPhoto.md

 # Remove-MgUserContactFolderContactPhoto

 ## SYNOPSIS
-Delete navigation property photo for users
+Optional contact picture.
+You can get or set a photo for a contact.

 ## SYNTAX